Standing Two-Armed Bent Over Dumbbell Rows

 Related exercises to discover

 Standing two-armed bent over dumbbell rows is a gym work out exercise that targets lower back and also involves abs and biceps.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Bent over barbell rows, one arm barbell rows and bird dogs / alternating reach & kickbacks are related exercise that target the same muscle groups as standing two-armed bent over dumbbell rows.
+Bird dogs / alternating reach & kickbacks, scorpion stretch and inchworms / walkouts are related exercise that target the same muscle groups as standing two-armed bent over dumbbell rows.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.